kevinmonisit/Text-to-Anki/README.md

 ```
 The only QA entry would be (Question!, Answer!).
 The program looks for `STARTHERE` **as a default**.
 To change this, type `text2Anki --help` for more details.

+**If you are using this script to make programming questions, it should be noted that the default separator is a semicolon.** Because semicolons are commonplace in programming, a question or answer that contains a semicolon will cause unwanted effects.
+It is advised to change the separator by adding `--separator {separator that you want}` (e.g. `--separator $` will create a cards file where questions and answers are separated by `$`.

 ### 3. Importing output text files into Anki
 The output text file names will depend on whether or not questions have typed answers or not (more customizations will come at a later date).
 As an example, let's say the only output is `typed_QAs.txt`, signifying that all questions in the `source.txt`file contained questions with typed answers.